drewcrawford/drewcrawford.github.io/rust/index.md

 This separation between the main body code and the trait code is similar to `extension` in Swift.
 It can be in different files, etc.

-Also like `extension`, you can provide a trait impelementation for a system class.
+Also like `extension`, you can provide a trait implementation for a system class.

 ```rust
 impl<T> MyProtocol for Box<T> {